 If you’re on the lookout for new pots and pans, you may be wondering what the fuss is about hard anodized cookware.

 I’ve used an induction cooktop for years, and I absolutely loved it!
 While Shopping for my cookware for the induction cooktop I came across stunning pieces of hard anodized cookware and wondered to myself Will hard anodized cookware work on an induction cooktop?
-I did extensive research on the topic which I am going to share here.

 - 2 How to check if anodized cookware works on an induction stove?

 - 3 So What is Hard Anodized Cookware?